gravity-ui/blog-constructor/README.md

 ```

-Also blog-constructor have server components to help you transform you data if you need
+Also blog-constructor have server components to help you transform your data if you need

 ```jsx
 import {